Ululation: Africa and Asia

 In Tanzania ululation is a celebratory cheer sound when good news has been shared or during weddings, welcoming of a newborn home, graduations and other festivals even in church when sermons are going on.
-In Swahili it is known as vigelele and in Luo dialect it is known as udhalili.
+In Swahili it is known as vigelegele and in Luo it is known as udhalili.
 Generally women exuberantly yell lililili in a high-pitched voices.
-Female children are usually proud of being able to ululate like their mothers and aunts.
+Girls are usually proud of being able to ululate like their mothers and aunts.

 Ululation is also widely practiced in the eastern parts of India, where it is also known as Ululudhvani.
 People, especially women roll their tongues and produce this sound during all Hindu temple rituals, festivals and celebrations.
 This is also an integral part of most weddings in these parts where, depending upon the local usages, women ululate to welcome the groom or bride or both.
-Bengalis call it ulu-uli and they use this during weddings and other festivals.
+Bengalis call it ulu-dhwani and they use this during weddings and other festivals.
 Odias call it Hulahuli or Huluhuli.